jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.removeAllKeyframes ()
 ````

-Removes all keyframes set on the Actor.
+Remove all keyframes set on the Actor.

 ### moveToLayer